kohkimakimoto/essh/website/content/docs/en/tasks.md

     end,
     ~~~

-    By the prepare function returns false, you can cancel to execute the task.
+    By the prepare function returns false, you can cancel to execute the task's script.

 * `script` (string|table): Script is code that will be executed.
 Example: